jwedel/tasktracker/README.md

 # tasktracker

 Command-line based tool to track work tasks.
+This is a helper tool for people who need to track work tasks for an employer or customer in a special inconvienient tool. `tasktracker` is easy to use and fast and you can use it to track your task easily across a week and then enter all work into that inconvenient tool.

 # Start on windows: